4levy/4levy/README.md

-Make things than pray to God hope it work
+Make things that pray to God hope it work